koii-network/ezsandbox/Lesson 6/README.md

 # Lesson 6: Using Custom Tokens for Tasks

-This lesson covers how to create, mint, and send a SPL Token.
+This lesson covers how to create, mint, and send a KPL Token.
 Here is the lesson plan:

-- [Part I. Create a SPL Token](./README.md) - Explains and showcases an example of how to create a SPL token on our chain.
+- [Part I. Create a KPL Token](./README.md) - Explains and showcases an example of how to create a KPL token on our chain.
 - [Part II.
 Operations](./PartII.md) - Discusses operations within the JavaScript package about how to mint, transfer, etc.
 - [Part III.
-RPC API](./PartIII.md) - Walks through the RPC APIs related to our SPL Token Operations.
+RPC API](./PartIII.md) - Walks through the RPC APIs related to our KPL Token Operations.

-## Part I. Create a SPL Token
+## Part I. Create a KPL Token
-Creating a custom SPL Token can be crucial for specific tasks in decentralized applications.
-This part of the lesson demonstrates how to create your own SPL Token using the `@solana/spl-token` JavaScript package.
+Creating a custom KPL Token can be crucial for specific tasks in decentralized applications.
+This part of the lesson demonstrates how to create your own KPL Token using the `@solana/spl-token` JavaScript package.

 ### Overview
 1. Setting Up Your Project